mitchelldirt/portfolio-docusauraus/mitchellmudd-portfolio/blog/2023-02-11-Handling-File-Inputs-With-Busboy-In-NodeJS/index.md

 npm init -y
 ```

-Then run the following command to intialize a git repository
+Then run the following command to initialize a git repository

 ```bash
 git init
 ```

 Create a `.gitignore` file and add the following line to it.
-This will tell git to ignore the `node_modules` folder when we push to our repository.
+This will tell git to ignore the `node_modules` folder when we push it to our repository.

 ```
 node_modules
 ```

-Finally run the following command to install the busboy module which we'll be using to parse the form data
+Finally, run the following command to install the busboy module which we'll be using to parse the form data

 ```bash
 npm install busboy
 ```

-Inside of the folder you created, create a file called `index.js` and one called `index.html` and open them in your favorite text editor...
+Inside the folder you created, create a file called `index.js` and one called `index.html` and open them in your favorite text editor...

 <!--truncate-->